inrupt/nextfm/README.md

-# Solid File Manager (Solid-FM)
+# TIMBL File Manager (TIMBL-FM)

-A file manager for Solid pods with support for multiple visual themes.
+A file manager for Solid pods with support for multiple visual themes, inspired by Tim Berners-Lee.

 ## About

-Solid-FM is a file manager for Solid pods that allows users to browse, upload, download, and manage their files in their Solid pod storage.
+TIMBL-FM is a file manager for Solid pods that allows users to browse, upload, download, and manage their files in their Solid pod storage.
 It supports various file operations and provides a visual interface for interacting with Solid storage.

 ## Features